LeyLa tutorial

 Installation

-• Download and unzip LeyLa0.8.zip file anywhere on your computer (e.g. D:\LeyLa).
+- Download the source code from github and place it anywhere on your computer (e.g. D:\LeyLa).

 Load data